All About Wildebeest Migration in Africa

 October

-Your best bet is still the Masai Mara, but bear in mind it is a far smaller reserve than the Serengeti and there may be a lot of other visitors.
+Your best bet is still the Masai Mara and Serengeti.
 The wildebeest herds graze widely in the reserve and fill the entire reserve and neighboring conservancies.
-Some groups move down to Northern Serengeti from Masai Mara.
+Some groups move down to the Northern Serengeti from the Masai Mara in October.

 November

-In a ‘normal year,’ the short rains have begun, propelling the wildebeest to leave the now-denuded grasslands of the Masai Mara and head back into the rejuvenated Serengeti.
+In a ‘normal year,’ the short rains have begun in November, propelling the wildebeest to leave the now-denuded grasslands of the Masai Mara and head back into the rejuvenated Serengeti.
 Bear in mind that the rain can be late or early, which is also unpredictable.

 December